-Update: After 136 days, Gina McCarthy was finally confirmed as EPA Administrator today (July 18, 2013).
+Update: After 136 days, Gina McCarthy was finally confirmed as EPA Administrator on July 18, 2013.

 Last week brought very welcome news that Senator David Vitter (R-LA) does not support using a filibuster to block the confirmation of Gina McCarthy to be EPA Administrator.
 Vitter had been McCarthy’s chief inquisitor during the confirmation process – asking for written answers to more than 700 questions – and many thought he’d try to use the Senate rules to block a vote on her nomination.
 If McCarthy had lost her opportunity to serve based on partisanship, it would have carried more than the usual Washington irony, given her stellar bipartisan credentials.

 We are often so invested in the politics of the moment that we forget things haven’t always been this way.
 Environmental issues used to be far more bi-partisan than they seem today.
 President Nixon and Democrats in Congress were partners in creating the major landmarks of our environmental law, the Clean Water Act, the Clean Air Act, and the EPA itself.
 In 1990, a major revision of the Clean Air Act -- which created the highly successful cap-and-trade policy for sulfur dioxide -- was passed 401-21 in the House and 89-10 in the Senate, and signed by President Bush.

 But somewhere along the way, things changed.
 While there are areas of common ground, many high profile environmental issues have become partisan wedges, with the two parties disagreeing even on the fundamentals of science.

 Like a lot things in Congress, McCarthy’s nomination has been caught up in these partisan skirmishes, despite the fact that she personifies that old bi-partisan spirit.
 And if she is confirmed by the Senate this week her tenure at EPA might help us return, at least a little bit, to a more civil national dialogue on environmental issues.
 Or, at least, it should.